-The Town Council employs four full-time grounds staff, who maintain all the open spaces owned by the Council within the town.
+The Town Council employs five full-time grounds staff, who maintain all the open spaces owned by the Council within the town.
 They maintain and mark out all sports pitches and all the play parks, maintain and water flower beds and floral displays, under take hedge and grass cutting, and carry out other works in woodlands and on Local Nature Reserves.
 The grounds staff also undertake regular inspections at the Council’s allotment sites, playgrounds and cemetery and provide additional litter picking as required.

 The Town Council provides a number of multi-purpose bins throughout the town.
 The ground staff regularly empty the bins, litter pick on Town Council owned land and clean graffiti.
 The service aims to promote responsible disposal of litter, especially from fast-food outlets, and to work with all relevant local agencies to tackle the litter and associated problems including promoting responsible dog ownership.